 - For every new job ad, we use shingling as described above to find candidates with substantial text overlap.

 How accurate is the system I outlined above?
 Does it find all duplicates?
 Does it cluster together postings that are not duplicates?
-A short answer would be that the system is “pretty good, 90%-ish”.
-A longer answer would require a discussion of many possible ways to evaluate such a system – something I will do in a follow-up post.
+A short answer would be that the system is “pretty good”.
+A longer answer would require a discussion of many possible ways to evaluate such a system.

 Some useful links